ec0lint/ec0lint/docs/rules/no-undef.md

 ```

 Note that this rule does not disallow assignments to read-only global variables.
-See [no-global-assign](no-global-assign.md) if you also want to disallow those assignments.

 This rule also does not disallow redeclarations of global variables.
 See [no-redeclare](no-redeclare.md) if you also want to disallow those redeclarations.